 Before getting into the nitty gritty of what the HA88 can do, let’s take a look at some of its more impressive features.
 Like I mentioned earlier, this piano is not for the casual user, and therefore its feature list is highly technical—if you find yourself unable to decipher what these mean, then chances are they’re not things that are important to your piano playing purposes.

-Below, take a look at some of the best selling digital stage pianos on Amazon, and see how well you feel they stack up to the Nord Stage 2 HA88:
+Below, take a look at some of the best selling digital stage pianos online, and see how well you feel they stack up to the Nord Stage 2 HA88: